Direct Deposit: Bank on It

 - Include the Direct Deposit Authorization form (74-176) PDF in your new payee packets.

 - Enter your direct deposit agency contact information in the interactive Direct Deposit flyer and email (or print and mail) the Direct Deposit flyers (updated April 2014) directly to your payees.

-- Place your customized Direct Deposit flyer and link to the Direct Deposit Authorization form (74-176) on your agency’s website.
+- Place your customized Direct Deposit flyer and link to the Direct Deposit Authorization form (74-176) PDF on your agency’s website.

 Enhanced Protections Against Fraud